RebinW/Microsoft-SC-300/00-tenant-setup/04-user-settings.md

 **Users can register application**
 This feature is by default enabled, but im going to disabled it following the concept of least privlege.
 Later I'll allow only specific roles or developer groups this feature.

+Thease apps are not the same as creating an enterprise application, this feature is mainly for developers building applications.
+App registration serves as a blueprint for the app that is being build, developers define how the app authenticates, what permissions it asks for and how tokens gets issued.

 **Restrict non-admin users from creating tenants**
 This one is by default disabled.
 Once again following the concept of least privlege I am then going to enabled this.
 I do not see any reason why I would allow regular users to create seperate tenanats, this would lead to governance and data risk.